adrien-fort/auto-driving-car-simulation/README.md

 # Documentation

-Documentation was generated using Sphynx and is available in the docs directory.
+Documentation was generated using Sphinx and is available in the docs directory.
+Simply run ".\make.bat html" (windows) or "make html" (linux) to regeneate the documentation.

 # Pipeline